ptrcnull/smol/README.md

 # smol

+> Forked by ptrcnull to make some customizations

 A minimal, monospaced blogging theme for Hugo that respects your privacy and is easy on your bandwidth.

 A real-life example can be found at https://morph.sh.